-- Meet with and return all unused wristbands to RLC Adam Gilbert the following week to address event follow up.
+- Meet with the Assistant Director of Student Involvement the following week to address event follow up.
 Hosts who fail to schedule and attend a follow up meeting will not be approved to host or staff events in the future.

 Wrist bander Responsibilities

-- Check identification of all students entering the event and only wristband students who are of legal age to possess, consume, or distribute alcohol in the state of Iowa (21+).
+- ACESS will check identification of all students entering the event and only wristband students who are of legal age to possess, consume, or distribute alcohol in the state of Iowa (21+).

 - Be at least 21 years of age.

 - Purchase and deliver only the amount and kind of alcohol approved on the Alcohol Agreement.

 - Be liable for the wrongful actions of persons under the age of 21 who are served alcohol at the event as well as potentially be liable for wrongful actions of persons 21 or over who are overserved alcohol at the event.